 During my internship, I received training in a broad range of neuropsychological assessment and academic evaluations.
 While in my current practice, I have chosen to focus my time on therapy rather than assessment, I am qualified to interpret assessment reports and help families navigate through the assessment process.

 I am a strong advocate for effective academic planning for children and emerging adults with autism (as well as related developmental differences in sensory integration and expressive/receptive communication disorders).
 I am especially interested in how autism manifests uniquely in girls and women.
 I am also an advocate for Twice Exceptional (2E) students, who struggle with organization and follow-through, but are often missed by public school evaluation services because they are deemed “too smart” for services.
+Finally, I frequently educate about Pathological Demand Avoidance (PDA), a subcategory of autism emerging into greater awareness in the United States which deserves far greater attention and awareness, in my opinion.
 My dissertation, focused on teacher training resources for mainstream inclusion of autistic students, can be found here.

 In addition to my background in mental health, I hold a Master in Teaching and have worked as an upper elementary and middle school teacher.
 This background gives me a unique ability to be an advocate for clients in the special education system.
 I can bring this expertise to telephone consults with teachers and special education teams, and in special cases, to in-person meetings.